OneDrive/onedrive-api-docs/docs/rest-api/resources/index.md

 * [uploadSession](uploadSession.md)
 * [webhookNotification](webhooknotification.md)

-# Facets
+## Facets

-The following facets are defined in the OneDrive API:
+The following facets are defined in the OneDrive API.
+Facets are used to indicate a type, capability, or action that can be performed with the associated item.

+For example, a DriveItem with a non-null **audio** facet represents an audio stream.
+Likewise, a DriveItem with a non-null **image** facet represents an image.

 * [audio](../resources/audio.md)
 * [deleted](../resources/deleted.md)